 While TN panels offer response times as low as 1ms, IPS panels can go as low as 4ms.
 You’ll be hard pressed to find anyone who can tell the difference though, so this may not matter.
 IPS panels can also reach refresh rates as high as 165Hz.
 The law of diminishing returns quickly kicks in after about 120Hz, so unless you absolutely need a 240Hz panel for competitive esports, you’re likely not to notice.

 IPS panels are more expensive to produce, which means they’re not budget friendly.
 This means you’ll find TN panels with lower response times and higher refresh rates for a lot cheaper than their IPS counterparts.
-But if visual quality is your priority, an IPS panel is your best choice.
+But if visual quality is your priority, an IPS panel is your best choice, especially if you're shopping for one of the best 4K monitors for gaming.

 Note that there are variations of IPS developed by other panel manufacturers, including Samsung's PLS (Plane-to-Line Switching) and AUO's AHVA (Advanced Hyper-Viewing Angle).
 There are also cheaper IPS variants (eg, E-IPS) that use 6-bit color plus FRC (Frame Rate Control) that don't offer the same quality as better IPS panels.
 In other words, do some research on the specific display if image quality is your first priority.